-Hong Kong becomes the centre of the art world beginning this week during Art Basel Hong Kong (29-31 March), with a wealth of other events timed to coincide with the fifth edition of the fair and continue into spring.
+Hong Kong becomes the centre of the art world during Art Basel Hong Kong every spring, with a wealth of other events timed to coincide with the fair.
 An evolving cultural scene encompasses thriving non-profit and commercial art sectors.
 Spaces such as Para Site and Asia Art Archive are known for their innovative programmes, while organizations such as Duddell's and the K11 Art Foundation are making their mark.
 Hong Kong's early anticipated museum for visual culture, M+, will focus on art, design, architecture and the moving image, opening in 2019.

-Sotheby's Museum Network takes a look at the museums, exhibitions, and temporary installations not to miss this week.
+Sotheby's Museum Network takes a look at the must-see museums, exhibitions, and temporary installations.
 For more on Hong Kong, including expert tips from our regional experts on where to shop, eat, and sleep, check out the Hong Kong Insiders' Guide.

 The Future Site of M+, designed by Herzog de Meuron in the West Kowloon Cultural District